maciejsszmigiero/avr-projects/smartupsaddon/README.md

 ## Compiling the firmware

 Take a look at the *build.base* file.
 There are various debug defines at its top.
-For release code you don't need to uncomment any of them, but if you would like to enable a some debug feature then first copy the *build.base* file to a file named *build*, then make adjustments only in this file, so your local changes won't clash with future changes to *build.base*.
+For release code you don't need to uncomment any of them, but if you would like to enable some debug feature then first copy the *build.base* file to a file named *build*, then make adjustments only in this file, so your local changes won't clash with future changes to *build.base*.

 Now you can build the code by typing: